altimmons/Marlin-2.0.x-SKR-V1.4-Turbo/MyNotes.md

 > After the compilation is successful, a **firmware.bin** file will be generated in the `.pioenvs\LPC1768` directory.
 We will copy this file to the TF card of the motherboard, and then reset the motherboard, so that the firmware is burned into the motherboard.
+ThisIsACamelCaseWord

 Marlin\src\HAL\LPC1768 has the location of the windows driver